Coffee Jelly is a delicious coffee-based dessert made of coffee-flavored jelly cubes in a thick and delightful coffee-infused cream.

 Gathered around in the living room, we sat casually with glasses of coffee jelly in our hands, engaged in a relaxed atmosphere after dinner one evening.

 Nothing beats conversations made at the dining table, or over coffee with friends and family.
-For me, savoring this creamy coffee jelly and delighting in the sensation of the soft jelly after each gulp, one can’t help but ease into a lovely and unplanned conversation when gathered around and drinking with your favorite people.
+For me, savoring this creamy drink and delighting in the sensation of the soft jelly after each gulp, one can’t help but ease into a lovely and unplanned conversation when gathered around and drinking with your favorite people.

 In other words, I love how this dessert drink is very appropriate for those moments when you just want to chill around, maybe tell a story or two, with family while drinking and chewing this creamy concoction.